Labpro-21/if3210-tubes-mad-2025-if3210-2025-mad-bsm/README.md

 4. **Run the application**
    Click the green triangle-shaped "Run" button at the top of Android Studio to launch the app on your selected device or emulator.

----

-Let me know if you want me to also write the **"Getting Started"** section, or maybe merge this into a full README layout.

 # Used Libraries
 | Library | Description |
 |--------|-------------|